daudo/weewx-compose-stack/README.md

 ## License

-This project is released as open source under the [MIT license](LICENSE).
+Except for the GW1000 driver, this project is released as open source under the [MIT license](LICENSE).

+All contributions to this project will be released under the same MIT license.
+By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+The GW1000 driver in the [gw1000 subdirectory](./gw1000/) is copyrighted (C) 2020-2024 Gary Roderick and licensed under the terms of the GNU General Public License as published by the Free Software Foundation.

 ## Support